 John Mosby’s greatest feat would be the kidnapping of General Edwin Stoughton in Washington.
 Mosby pulled this off by disguising himself as a Union citizen and commencing to drink with the general until sunrise.
 Drunk and bleary eyed, the good general was sent to his quarters.

-The Gray Ghost was not far behind and with a resounding slap on the Generals rump, awakened him and captured the highest-ranking leader of the war.
+The Gray Ghost was not far behind and with a resounding slap on the Generals rump, awakened and captured him.
+General Stoughton was the highest ranking officer to be captured during the war.
 Mosby would finish out the war and then instead of surrendering like the rest of his Confederate comrades, he disbanded the unit.
 Soon afterwards he was arrested and then pardoned in 1866.

 Returning to the filed of law, Mosby would die in 1916.
 The Gray Ghost had passed but his legend will remain that of intrigue and romance.